Akebar is nestled in lower Wensleydale, an area of outstanding natural beauty, the Ellwood family has farmed here for three generations.

 The township of Akebar was mentioned in the records of Jervaulx Abbey in 1290.
 It remained a grange farm for Jervaulx, a daughter monastery of the Cistercian Order at Fountains Abbey, until the dissolution of the monasteries around 1530.

-In more recent times in 1970 the Ellwood family developed 40 acres of the farm into a holiday park, followed by the 9 and 18 hole golf courses, which have spectacular views of North Yorkshire from the Jubilee Beacon at the 10th tee.
+In more recent times in 1970 the Ellwood family developed 40 acres of the farm into a holiday park, followed by the 18 hole golf course, which has spectacular views of North Yorkshire from the Jubilee Beacon.

 The conversion of two 18th century farm cottages into a restaurant and bar is a popular meeting place for both local folk and holiday makers.